andreped/ATG-NLP/README.md

 # ATG-NLP
-Code relevant for training and evaluating NLPs from free text using Auxilliary Task Guiding (ATG)
+Code relevant for training and evaluating NLPs from free text using Auxilliary Task Guiding (ATG).

+The code is inspired by [this](https://keras.io/examples/nlp/text_extraction_with_bert/) example from the Keras.io page.
+In this project we have used TensorFlow 2.4 to train neural networks.
+The datasets used are from the [Huggingface/datasets Hub](https://huggingface.co/datasets).
+We have used a pretrained [BERT](https://arxiv.org/abs/1810.04805) model from the [transformers](https://pypi.org/project/transformers/) library.

+### How to use?

+1. Add the project structure to a google drive
+2. Open Google Colab using a jupyter notebook from the notebooks/ folder
+3. Syncronize the google drive with the current colab project

+Then you are all set.
+Simply train an NLP executing the jupyter notebook.

 ### Project structure